Tony1023/rescue-orion/server/README.md

 ### Persistent Storage
 There is no database for this project.
 The only persistent data are the account credentials for admins of the game, which are stored in `credentials.csv`.

+Currently, there are two sample accounts in it.
 In order to add/remove admins or to change passwords, modify the file directly.
 The program does not cache the file in-memory and reads the file every time for authentication.

 ## yarn commands
 - yarn install